 Check The Air Filter

-Typically filters last a long time as they are designed to be durable.
-However, if your filter has a hole in it or you see a lot of debris in the intake of the saw, you’ll need a new filter.
+Typically, filters last a long time as they are designed to be durable.
+However, if your filter has a hole or you see a lot of debris in the saw intake, you’ll need a new filter.

 Cleaning – Pull the choke before removing the filter.
 It stops dirt from dropping into the carburetor intake.
 Filters can be reused unless damaged.